Anglepoise lamp: History and development

 George Carwardine (1887–1947) was a car designer and a freelance design consultant specialising in vehicle suspension systems.
 While developing new concepts for vehicle suspensions, he created a mechanism which he recognised had applications in other fields.
 He particularly saw its benefits for a task lamp.
 Despite many claims to the contrary, his concept had nothing whatsoever to do with mimicking the actions of the human arm.
 The joints and spring tension allow the lamp to be moved into a wide range of positions which it will maintain without being clamped.

 Carwardine applied for a patent, number 404,615, for a design using the mechanism on 4 July 1932, and manufactured the lamp himself in the workshops of his own company, Cardine Accessories, in Bath.
 He soon found the interest and demand so great that he needed a major expansion or partner and, on 22 February 1934, entered into a licensing agreement with Herbert Terry and Sons in Redditch.
 Terry's manufactured and marketed the lamp, while Carwardine continued to develop the concept, producing a number of other versions and applications (for example, for supporting microphones).
 The original four-spring design was made for working environments, such as workshops and doctors' and dentists' surgeries, but he also designed a three-spring version for use in the home, patented on 10 February 1934. (patent number 433,617).

-The 1227 Anglepoise was released in 1935.
-It was primarily manufactured for the home and proved to be extremely popular.
-The 1227 was hugely promoted by the Terry Spring Company and when England declared war on Germany on September 3, 1939 the company ran an advert on the same day describing it as the "ideal blackout lamp".
+Released in 1935, the 1227 Anglepoise was primarily manufactured for domestic use and proved to be very popular.
+It was widely promoted by the Terry Spring Company, and when the United Kingdom declared war on Germany on 3 September 1939, it ran an advert the same day describing the 1227 as the "ideal blackout lamp".

-Although the Second World War had a detrimental effect on standard Anglepoise production, the Terry Spring Company was producing Anglepoise lamps for the navigator's station in bombers.
-According to the Anglepoise website, these were so well produced that when a crashed Vickers Wellington bomber was salvaged from Loch Ness in Scotland in 1985, the lamp still worked after being given a new battery – despite being submerged for around four decades.
+Although World War II had a detrimental effect on the production of the standard Anglepoise, the Terry Spring Company produced Anglepoise lamps for the navigator's station in bomber aircraft.
+According to the Anglepoise website, these were so well produced that when a crashed Vickers Wellington bomber was salvaged from Loch Ness in Scotland in 1985, the lamp still worked after a new battery was installed, this despite it having being submerged for around four decades.